SystemsApproach/ops/control.rst

 specifying new values for one or more runtime parameters.

-Using Aether’s 5G connectivity service as an example, suppose an enterprise user (or an enterprise admin, on behalf of that user) wants to change the *QoS-Profile* for their mobile device from *Standard* to *High-Priority*, or alternatively, imagine a privileged operator wants to add a new *Mission-Critical* option to the existing set of supported *QoS-Profiles*.
+Using Aether’s 5G connectivity service as an example, suppose an enterprise user (or an enterprise admin, on that user's behalf) wants to change the *QoS-Profile* for their mobile device from *Standard* to *High-Priority*, or imagine a privileged operator wants to add a new *Mission-Critical* option to the existing set of supported *QoS-Profiles*.
 Without worrying about the exact syntax of the API call(s) for these operations, the Runtime Control subsystem needs to

 1. Authenticate the principal wanting to perform the operation.

 2. Determine if that user has sufficient privilege to carry out the operation.

-3.Push the new parameter setting(s) to one or more backend components.
+3. Push the new parameter setting(s) to one or more backend components.

 4. Record the specified parameter setting(s), so the new value(s) persist.